edu-Fender/elonbot/README.md

 ## Running

+1. Set the Twitter API 1.1v credentials at the beginning of elonbot.py
+    * You will notice the Twitter Oauth variables are assigned to a json file that is not part of this repository (for obvious reasons)
+    * Just change the value of these variables with your own credentials if you don't want to store them in a file
 1. [Optional] Add image text recognition support with Google OCR
     * Use the [following documentation](https://cloud.google.com/vision/docs/setup) to access Google Vision API
     * Export path to your google vision configuration.